VazkiiMods/faq/README.md

 **Q: How do I get my Twitch Subscriber role?**
 **A:** This is handled automatically by a bot that Twitch manages.
 You have to connect your Discord account to your Twitch account through your User Settings.
 After doing that, your role should be given to you in the next hour or so.

-**Q: What's #starboard?**
+**Q: What's #taterboard?**
-**A:** Starboard is where the best messages posted on the server end up.
-Any message that's reacted to with ⭐ 6 or more times is copied there.
-You can also type `star leaderboard` to see who has the most stars.
+**A:** Taterboard is where the best messages posted on the server end up.
+Any message that's reacted to with :tater: 6 or more times is copied there.
+You can also use the slash command `/receivers` to see who has the most stars.

-**Q: What's #super_loss_zone?**
-**A:** It's where you can throw your absolute spiciest memes (within reason and server rules).
-You can only post every 6 hours and you can't see old memes, ensuring your spice is exclusive.
-Why, you ask?
-Why not?

 **Q: How do you get the "Nerd" rank?**
 **A:** The Nerd rank is manually given to Vazkii's friends, or otherwise noteworthy people.
 It's not a thing you can earn.